Speaking to Council

 As a deputation addressing Council, you must be aware of the following:

-• The Municipal Clerk will introduce the deputations and announce your name, at that time you may proceed to the podium.
+• The Clerk will introduce the deputations and announce your name, at that time you may proceed to the podium.

-It is recommended that one or two speakers be appointed to make the presentation on behalf of the organization, or committee.
+• If you are presenting on behalf of an organization or committee, it is recommended that one or two speakers be appointed to make the presentation on behalf of the organization, or committee.
 The other members of the group are welcome to attend the Council meeting.

 Council Meetings are held once a month to consider planning applications.